OSGeo/OSGeoLive-doc/doc/overview/spatialite_overview.rst

 .. presentation-note
     SpatiaLite is an SQLite database engine with spatial functions added.
-    SQLite is a Database Management System which is simple, robust, easy to use and very lightweight.
     Each SQLite database is simply a file.
 You can freely copy it, compress it, and port it between applications.